 INTERIOR & EXTERIOR PRESERVATION

-1857 Romanesque funerary chapel constructed of brownstone and fieldstone within the 1668 Prospect Cemetery.
+The Chapel of the Sisters is an 1857 Romanesque funerary chapel constructed of brownstone and fieldstone within the 1668 Prospect Cemetery.
 The chapel and surrounding cemetery are individually designated New York City Landmarks.
-The project received an Excellence in Historic Preservation Award, 2009 from the Preservation League of New York State.